mhdhamka/worldcup-analytics/README.md

 * **48-Team Group Draw & Full Tournament Simulator** — a proper 4-pot seeded draw across 12 groups of 4, a full round-robin group stage, top-2 + best-8-third-place qualification logic, and a Round-of-32 → Final knockout bracket rendered as an animated, Champions-League-style visual.
 * **Player Style Clustering** — K-Means clustering over six playing-style attributes (pace, shooting, passing, dribbling, defending, physical), with clusters auto-labeled ("Deep-Lying Playmaker," "Ball-Winning Defender," etc.) from their centroid rather than shown as raw numbers.
 * **Click-to-Inspect Radar Chart** — click any player point on the cluster scatter plot to open a live Plotly radar chart of that player's full attribute profile.
-* **🎮 Beat the AI** — a gamified mode where you pick your own bracket and see how many picks the model agrees with.
+* **Beat the AI** — a gamified mode where you pick your own bracket and see how many picks the model agrees with.
 * **Synthetic Data Engine** — match history is generated from a strength-weighted Poisson goal model (not random noise), so the ML model has real signal to learn from even without a live data feed.

 ---